ramyx/coindor-backend/README.md

 ## Run Tests

 The tests were done using Mocha and Chai.
-First, the app must be running with the testing settings; this is done by executing:

-> npm run start-test

-And then, in another terminal, run the tests with the following command:
+An instance of MongoDB should be running at port 27017.
+To run tests execute:

 > npm run test